Set up an event

 - Format Set up your event as a webinar, webinar simulcast, or on-site only.

 - Registration count: Shows the number of people who registered for the event.
-The maximum value that can be shown here is 50,000, but you can still store more registrations than this in the system.
+The maximum value that can be shown here is 50,000, but you can still store more registrations in the system.

 - Check-in count: Shows the number of attendees that checked in during the event.
-The maximum value that can be shown here is 50,000, but you can still store more check-ins than this in the system.
+The maximum value that can be shown here is 50,000, but you can still store more check-ins in the system.

 - Timeline: As with most types of entities in Dynamics 365, you can use this section to build a record of the activities (such as calls, emails, and appointments) that you and others do in relation to the current record.
 You can also share notes here.
 Use the links, buttons, and menus at the top of this area to create new items and to search and sort the list.